After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 If you are wondering what to do in Varadero, the marina offers a variety of day trips and activities that you can check out on their home page.

-To the quality of the services provided and the potential installed, it has become the main center for water sports on the beautiful beach of Varadero.
+To the quality of the services provided and the potential installed, it has become the main center for water activities and sports on the beautiful beach of Varadero.

 The most popular adventures offered at the Marina Gaviota are catamaran excursions, fishing trips, diving trips, and life aboard.